 HomeLife Academy is recognized by the State of Tennessee as a non-public, Category IV church-related school and is listed with the Tennessee Department of Education under LEA#570 School ID:9051.
 ACT/SAT High School Code: 431-423.
-HLA is a member in Good Standing with ACSI (Association of Christian Schools International) and a registered member of HSLDA.
+HLA is a member in Good Standing with ACSI (Association of Christian Schools International) and a registered group with HSLDA.

 Homeschooling in Tennessee

 Summary of Requirements:

 Register with HomeLife Academy or another umbrella school OR fill out a Notice of Intent with your local board of education by the time school begins in your area.

 Must be registered between the ages of six (6) and seventeen (17).
 It is recommended that you register for the school year in which your child will be turning six (6).